JohnBHalstead/shapwaterfall/README.md

 However, we plan to include the kernel explainer in future versions.

-The package requires a tree classifier, training data, validation/test/scoring data with a column titled "Reference", the two observations of interest, and the desired number of important features.
+The package requires a tree classifier, training data, validation/test/scoring data with a column titled 'Reference', the two observations of interest, and the desired number of important features.
 The package produces a Waterfall Chart.

 **Command**